-Visitors staying for longer than one day will find that there are many options of where to stay in Freiburg in – or close to – the city center.
-Check to see if there are rooms available at these highly-rated hotels: Motel One Freiburg, Colombi Hotel, Hotel Oberkirch – or start searching for hotels on Booking.com.
+Visitors staying for longer than one day will find that there are many accommodation options of where to stay in Freiburg in – or close to – the city center.
+Use our tips for finding the best hotels and great Airbnb apartments at the best price before you book your trip!

 We want to know: What are your tips for what to do in Freiburg, Germany?
 What sights and activities would you add to our list of things to do in Freiburg?
 Tell us in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.